 - Certificate of Clinical Competence in Speech-Language Pathology

-Participates in operational aspects, performance improvement, and Quality Improvement activities within the department
+Participates in Quality Improvement activities in the Department and the hospital.

 Demonstrates productivity in terms of volume of patients seen for speech pathology services.

 Sitting for up to 5 hours per day, 2 hours at a time.
 Standing and walking up to 6 hours per day, 1 hour at a time.
 Twisting, bending, kneeling, reaching, forward frequently to interact with patients.
 Lifting adults, infants and children up to 50 lbs. frequently to transfer from chair to floor and back, and frequently carrying from one place to another.
 Adequate strength and mobility to calm patients with disruptive behaviors (eg. Confused, combative adults, children with temper tantrums who lift tables and chairs, throw toys, etc.) Manual dexterity to manipulate equipment controls.
 Good vision and hearing to observe subtle verbal and nonverbal behaviors and to read Video Barium Swallow Studies.

 Master’s degree in Speech Pathology from an accredited institution.

 Holds the Certificate of Clinical Competence in Speech Pathology (CCC-SP) from the American Speech-Language Hearing Association (ASHA) or in the process of obtaining such.
 Pennsylvania license in Speech Pathology.
 Current CPR certification.

 Please complete your application using your full legal name and current home address.
 Be sure to include employment history for the past seven (7) years, including your present employer.
 Additionally, you are encouraged to upload a current resume, including all work history, education, and/or certifications and licenses, if applicable.
 It is highly recommended that you create a profile at the conclusion of submitting your first application.
 Thank you for your interest in St. Luke's!!